ChrisJo93/css-variables/readme.md

 JavaScript Challenge 3 of 30

-Updating styling using CSS variables controlled by input sliders.
+Project 3 requires CSS variables to be updated using HTML inputs.

+Users can update the blur, spacing, and base color variables by adjusting the sliders or using the color picker.